nabww/canewatch/README.md

 3. Commit and push your changes.
 4. Submit a pull request.
 ## **License**
-This project is licensed under the MIT License.
-Feel free to use and adapt it for personal or commercial purposes.
+This project is licensed under the GNU General Public License (GPL).
+Feel free to use and adapt it for personal or commercial purposes as long as you keep any of your iterations OPENSOURCE.
+Thanks!